Crocoblock/suggestions/README.md

 Our official site is <strong><a href="https://crocoblock.com/" rel="nofollow">CrocoBlock</a></strong>.

-If you've got CrocoBlock subscription, this is the right place where you can submit your <strong>suggestions</strong> concerining any <strong>CrocoBlock products</strong>.
+If you've got CrocoBlock subscription, this is the right place where you can submit your <strong>suggestions</strong> concerning any <strong>CrocoBlock products</strong>.

 All the suggestions should be added in the form of issues.